 Message

 In recent years, interest in quantum fundamentals has been on the rise, partly because of developments in quantum information science.
 Fundamental problems such as the violation of Bell inequalities, which had previously remained in the realm of philosophy of science, are essential for quantum teleportation, the security of quantum cryptography, and the basis for improving the speed of quantum computation.
 Quantum foundations are now given renewed consideration worldwide.
 It is of great benefit to the scientific community and to society in general that it has become much easier to participate in research into quantum foundations, giving more and more young students and researchers a chance to discuss quantum foundations and to contribute confidently to the frontiers of research.
 However, there is still a lack of events focusing on quantum foundations in Japan, and there are few opportunities for young people to present their research in a motivating and constructive atmosphere.
-This workshop was established to meet such needs.
+Given this situation, the workshop “Quantum Foundations” (abbreviated as QF) was established in 2024 and is held annually.
+The third QF will be held for the first time in Kansai (at The University of Osaka).

 Keywords: interpretation of quantum mechanics, measurement problem, uncertainty, Bell's theorem, quantum nonlocality, entanglement, quantum measurement, quantum open system, irreversibility, general probability theory, fundamental of probability concept, formalization of quantum mechanics (quantum field theory), weak value, information and measurements, (quantum) contextuality, random number, information thermodynamics, quantum cryptography, quantum communication, quantum computation, quantum gravity, quantum cosmology, causality, time, etc.